gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-09-adding-your-own-multi-channel-audio-to-music-app.md

 ## DVD Audio/Video

 Three albums I have were released on DVD and contain multi-channel audio in both DTS and Dolby Digital as DVD-Video, these are Debut, Post, and Homogenic.
 Vespertine is better mastered and was released as a disc that included DVD-Audio.
-Regardless, we can take the same approach for these two disc types: use DVD Audio Extractor (30-day trial is OK) to extract the tracks to FLAC files, sample rate same as input, all 6 channels, 24-bit.
+Regardless, we can take the same approach for these two disc types: use [DVD Audio Extractor](https://www.dvdae.com) (the 30-day trial is OK) to extract the tracks to FLAC files:

+Settings:
+- Sample rate: Same as input
+- Channels: All 6 Channels
+- Bits per sample: 24-bit

+It'll take a minute or two for the files to be generated.

 - Result: many multi-channel FLAC files